nodejs/node/doc/contributing/sharing-project-news.md

   new one is created.
 * A list of these documents is maintained the section below as quick way to find them.
-* The next-10 team reaches out to teams/groups on an add hoc basis to ensure teams know about the option for sharing news.
+* The next-10 team reaches out to teams/groups on an ad hoc basis to ensure teams know about the option for sharing news.
 * The next-10 team reaches out to those who publish newsletters add hoc to let them know about this approach and how they can find the updates.